 Traders are now pricing in a 95% chance the US central bank will keep rates unchanged in December, compared with 80% before the data was released, according to the CME FedWatch tool.

-Craig Erlam, senior market analyst at OANDA, said that the $2,000/ounce price is a major psychological barrier for gold and momentum indicators show that this could be a time of consolidation for gold prices.
+Craig Erlam, senior market analyst at OANDA, said that the $2,000/ounce price is a big psychological barrier for gold and momentum indicators show that this could be a time of consolidation for gold prices.

 Meanwhile, Robert Minter - Director of ETF Investment Strategy - commented that the biggest factor supporting gold prices continues to be central bank demand.
 According to the latest data from the World Gold Council (WGC), by the end of the third quarter, central banks had bought a record 800 tons of gold.

-StoneX analyst Rhona O'Connell said the conflict in the Middle East is keeping gold and silver markets at safe haven levels.
+StoneX analyst Rhona O'Connell said the conflict in the Middle East is keeping the gold and silver markets at safe haven levels.
 Gold is consolidating and building a base for further gains, depending on the geopolitical situation.

 Source